-- (f) All assisted living facilities shall maintain the following telephone numbers, properly identified, and posted in a prominent location readily accessible and known to all staff members: - 1.
-Each resident's attending physician, and the facility's backup physician or physicians. - 2.
-911, or the local emergency telephone number if the community is not served by a 911 telephone service. - of physical restraint or seclusion shall be applied to residents of an assisted living facility except in extreme emergency situations when the resident presents a danger of harm to himself or herself or to other residents.
+(i) A specialty care assisted living facility shall maintain the following telephone numbers, properly identified, and posted in a prominent location readily accessible and known to all staff members:

+1. Each resident's attending physician, and the facility's backup physician or Medical Director.

+2. 911, or the local emergency telephone number if the community is not served by a 911 telephone service.

+Mechanical Restraint and Seclusion.
+No (j) form of physical restraint or seclusion shall be applied to residents of a specialty care assisted living facility except in extreme emergency situations when the resident presents a danger of harm to himself or herself or to other residents.
 In such an event, the facility shall use the least restrictive intervention that will be effective to protect residents, immediately notify the resident's physician and sponsor, and appropriate treatment, transfer to an appropriate health care facility, or both shall be provided without any avoidable delay.
-In no event shall emergency behavioral symptoms of residents be treated with sedative medications, anti-psychotic medications, anti-anxiety medications, or other psychoactive medications in an assisted living facility. - Resident Abuse, Neglect, and Exploitation.
+In no event shall emergency behavioral symptoms of residents be treated with sedative medications, antipsychotic medications, anti-anxiety medications, or other psychoactive medications in a specialty care assisted living facility.

+(k) Resident Abuse, Neglect, and Exploitation.

 Each facility shall develop and implement a policy and procedure to protect each resident of the facility from abuse, neglect, and exploitation.
 The facility shall ensure that all staff can demonstrate an understanding of what constitutes abuse, neglect, and exploitation, and shall ensure that all staff understands his or her responsibility to immediately report suspected, alleged, confessed, witnessed, or actual incidents of abuse, neglect, or exploitation of a resident to the administrator.
 When abuse, neglect, or exploitation is suspected, alleged, confessed, witnessed, or actual the facility shall conduct and document a thorough investigation and take appropriate action to prevent further abuse.
 All allegations, suspicions, confessions, witnessed, or actual incidents shall be reported to the Assisted Living Unit of the Alabama Department of Public Health and to the victim's sponsor or responsible family member within 24 hours.
-Suspected, alleged, confessed, witnessed, or actual abuse, neglect, or exploitation of a resident shall be reported to the Department of Human Resources or law enforcement in accordance with Code of Ala.
+Suspected, alleged, confessed,witnessed, or actual abuse, neglect, or exploitation of a resident shall be reported to the Department of Human Resources or law enforcement in accordance with Code of Ala.
 1975, Section 38-9-8.
 At any time that a resident has been the victim of sexual assault or sexual abuse perpetrated by a staff member or visitor, local law enforcement authorities shall be immediately notified.